pdrlsoftwareteam/AgPilot_v0.1/libraries/AP_Scripting/applets/Aerobatics/FixedWing/README.md

 ## Loading the script

 Put the plane_aerobatics.lua script on your microSD card in the APM/SCRIPTS directory.
-You can use MAVFtp to do this.
+You can use AGPILOTFtp to do this.

 Then set